Jan 25, 2025, 7:50 AM

 Another $2.88 million will go to the international institute of justice to enhance justice system and promote anti corruption efforts.

-Authorities have emphased the need for accountabilty and careful monitoring of the said fund.
+Authorities have emphasised the need for accountability and careful monitoring of the said fund.

 This not the first time allegded stolen money is repatrated to Nigeria from abroad.
 The US government repatrated $20.6m in November 2022 to Nigeria.